daormar/debasher/doc/design_doc_resident.md

 - **G2 was violated, fixed on 2026-09-20.** `DATA` arriving on a port that was still pending in an open barrier round was stored in `channel_state` but never reached `process_data` (sending 5 and then 7 through a fan-in node delivered only 7, with no crash involved), which contradicts G2 and classic Chandy-Lamport, which records the message and also keeps processing it.
 Only nodes whose round stays open across messages were affected (several input ports, or an initiator in a cycle).
 Now such a message is processed at once and a deep copy goes to `channel_state`; checked with a real `debasher_exec` run (5 and 7 through a fan-in node with a round open: it processes both, total 12, where the previous code ended at 7).
 - **G3 and G6 violated.** A message processed after the snapshot (the state is captured when the round opens) but before the round closes is logged in the segment of the round's own epoch, which recovery, and also resumption after a halt, skip: live total 100, recovered total 0.
 Fix decided (2026-09-20, point 3): the checkpoint stores a position in the input log, not the epoch of a log segment.
 - **G3 is also violated when the node has no checkpoint yet (found 2026-09-20).** `run()` replays the log only if a checkpoint was restored, so a node that crashes before closing its first epoch loses everything it had received: checked with the real class, 3 messages in the log and no checkpoint, and the relaunched node processed 0.
-Fix proposed, not yet confirmed: with no checkpoint, recovery starts from the default state and replays the whole log (nothing is pruned before the first checkpoint).
+Fix decided (2026-09-20, point 3): with no checkpoint, recovery starts from the default state and replays the whole log (nothing is pruned before the first checkpoint).
 - **G4 violated.** The log is one file per port and drain replays port by port, so the order across ports is lost (processed `A1 B2 A3 B4`, replayed `A1 A3 B2 B4`).
 Fix decided (2026-09-20, point 3): one input log per node, in queue order.
 - **G5 not implemented.** Replay after a crash re-emits the outputs the node had already sent, and a running neighbor receives them again (verified with a real run).
 Mechanism decided (2026-09-20, point 3).
 - **G7 partly violated.** A `FBPProcess` whose input writer sends `CLOSE` ends that reader thread and then stops sending heartbeats, so a healthy consumer whose producer finished on purpose would be declared down (a crash of the producer no longer does it: the reader stays, which the real run confirmed).
 To fix in step 4.
 The `Supervisor.run()` hang with a `MANUAL_TRIGGER_PORT` was fixed on 2026-09-20 (step 2), with a regression test.